 Glossary of Terms: Overhead Material Handling Equipment

-The following definitions for overhead bridge cranes, gantry cranes, hoists and mechanisms were obtained from the United States Occupational Safety & Health Administration (OSHA) Standards 1910.179 and the Material Handling Industry of America (MHIA).
+The following definitions for overhead bridge cranes, gantry cranes, hoists and other overhead lifting equipment and mechanisms were obtained from the United States Occupational Safety & Health Administration (OSHA) Standards 1910.179 and the Material Handling Industry of America (MHIA).
 We also supplemented them with the terms we use every day.

 Have a question?
 Contact us here or call 800-642-7263.